loridev/react-native-nfc-sdk/README.md

 }
 ```

+### API Reference

 ## Changelog

+- `0.1.6`: Corrected a step missing in the "Getting Started" of the HCE technology docs + typos correction

-`0.1.5`: Added the Changelog on the docs
+- `0.1.5`: Added the Changelog to the docs

-`0.1.4`: General typo correction on docs
+- `0.1.4`: General typo correction on docs

-`0.1.2`: Docs pre-release, enough to build an app using the library
+- `0.1.2`: Docs pre-release, enough to build an app using the library

-`0.1.1`: TypeScript module types declaration
+- `0.1.1`: TypeScript module types declaration

-`0.1.0`: First functional release (alpha)
+- `0.1.0`: First functional release (alpha)

-`0.0.6`: Fixed bug with the error handling on the HCE read event where it wouldn't stop listening for the event
+- `0.0.6`: Fixed bug with the error handling on the HCE read event where it wouldn't stop listening for the event

-`0.0.5`: Added HCETools class, which provides methods for using the HCE technology
+- `0.0.5`: Added HCETools class, which provides methods for using the HCE technology

-`0.0.4`: Added writeTag method on the NdefTools
+- `0.0.4`: Added writeTag method on the NdefTools

-`0.0.3`: Fixed a bug where the payload wasn't being decoded correctly in the readTag function of the NdefTools
+- `0.0.3`: Fixed a bug where the payload wasn't being decoded correctly in the readTag function of the NdefTools

-`0.0.2`: Npm package publish, testing purposes
+- `0.0.2`: Npm package publish, testing purposes